 The curriculum is planned and intelligently sequenced so that new knowledge and skills build on what has been taught before and towards its clearly defined end points.
 Curriculum mapping ensures sufficient coverage across the subject over time and that it has sufficient depth and coverage of knowledge.
 The curriculum reflects the school’s local context by addressing typical gaps in pupils’ knowledge and skills.
 We ensure that interventions are appropriately delivered to enhance pupils’ capacity to access the full curriculum.

 Reading and mathematical fluency are prioritised to allow pupils to access the full curriculum offer with a greater allocation of curriculum time in English and mathematics, as well as, with our literacy strategies and maths Academic Morning Meetings.
+Our curriculum is designed to facilitate Reading stretch and Reading rescue to ensure that students can climb their mountain.

 Our curriculum in Years 9, 10 and 11 is broad and balanced with a strong core in the EBacc (English, mathematics, science, one language and history / geography) and a range of high value subject options such as art, 3D design, textiles, photography, music and PE.
-We have limited the number of GCSE subjects to be studied by our students.
-This will reduce the exam burden and help ensure that our students are given the time and opportunity to develop intellectually.

 Assessment is designed to shape future learning and is not excessive or onerous.
 Assessments check pupils’ understanding in order to inform teaching, and to help pupils embed and use knowledge fluently and develop their understanding, and not simply memorise disconnected facts.
 We firmly believe that assessment is the bridge between teaching and learning.
 Therefore, every lesson at Dixons Trinity will show evidence of the following core features: